 Sample (size, etc.): We will look to survey individual employees.
 The minimal sample size is 200.

-Expected benefit to partner organisation: The partner organization will gain knowledge on how to optimally communicate with its employees on matters related to ethics, and will understand how to maximize the likelihood that employees internalize and follow its ethics policies.
+Expected benefit to partner organisation: The partner organisation will gain knowledge on how to optimally communicate with its employees on matters related to ethics, and will understand how to maximize the likelihood that employees internalize and follow its ethics policies.

 Abstract: Research in psychology suggests that people have an asymmetric self-concept when it comes to ethics: They believe they are highly unlikely to do unethical things, but do not believe they are especially likely to do ethical things.
 This asymmetry suggests that framing ethics policies negatively is unlikely to garner support for them.
 For example, if a company explains a conflict-of-interest disclosure policy in terms of preventing unethical conduct, employees might see it as unnecessary because they are unlikely to believe they would ever do unethical things.
 In contrast, if a company instead explains the exact same policy in terms of encouraging ethical conduct, employees may find this framing more persuasive because they accept the notion that they could use help in being more ethical.